prashanth234/House-Prices-Advanced-Regression-Techniques/README.md

     </tbody>
 </table>

-Overall RMS error using combined results of VotingRegressor and StackingRegressor and lasso: 0.12343
+Overall RMS error on test data using combined results of VotingRegressor and StackingRegressor and lasso: 0.12343